 - Lead Tracking System

-When you have your systems ready to go your setting yourself up for that big break when you have an influx of clients or customers and you need to support them.
+When you have your systems ready to go before becoming an entrepreneur, you set yourself up for that big break when you have an influx of clients or customers and you need to support them.
 Set your systems up now so that your future self will thank you.
-Here's an article I wrote about How to Streamline your Business Processes and Workflows, which would come in handy when you start to create systems for your business.
+Here’s an article I wrote about How to Streamline your Business Processes and Workflows, which would come in handy when you start to create systems for your business.

 Set boundaries & take breaks